Plains All American Pipeline (PAA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the oil and gas transportation and storage company had gained 7.86% in the past month.
-In that same time, the Oils-Energy sector lost 0.2%, while the S&P 500 gained 2.65%.
+Heading into today, shares of the oil and gas transportation and storage company had gained 11.05% over the past month, outpacing the Oils-Energy sector's gain of 3.48% and the S&P 500's gain of 3.98% in that time.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.20 per share and revenue of $67.53 billion, which would represent changes of -4.76% and +17.77%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.19 per share and revenue of $67.99 billion.
+These totals would mark changes of -5.56% and +18.57%, respectively, from last year.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.99% lower.
-Plains All American Pipeline is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 1.49% lower.
+Plains All American Pipeline is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Plains All American Pipeline's current valuation metrics, including its Forward P/E ratio of 12.05.
-This represents a discount compared to its industry's average Forward P/E of 12.32.
+Digging into valuation, Plains All American Pipeline currently has a Forward P/E ratio of 12.41.
+Its industry sports an average Forward P/E of 12.66, so we one might conclude that Plains All American Pipeline is trading at a discount comparatively.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 46, putting it in the top 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 49, which puts it in the top 20% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report